[guest post by Cristina da Silva]

 » Colorado State Extension has good factsheet with instructions here.
 Great project to try with kids!

-Before adding anything to our soil, we must find out the nutrient requirements of our fruit trees.
+We must first find out the nutrient requirements of our fruit trees and plants.
 Spectrum Analytic labs website has good articles on nutrient requirements of apple trees as well as grapes, raspberries and other brambles.

 » Find more visually educational references on Cristina’s Pinterest Board here: Soil experiments